Science Enrichment Program

 After Science First

-Students from Science First are invited to apply for our College First paid high-school internship program.
+After completing Science First, students are invited to apply for our College First paid high-school internship program.
 College First is an extension of Science First but also includes career mentorship with Garden staff and critical assistance in preparation for college.